bihealth/manuscript_venn_diagrams/mk4/response_to_editor.md

 have now included a relevant reference (Baccarella et al.) which includes a literature survey on RNA sample size in real world data.
-In there you will see that half of the studies used sample sizes sizes of 6 or less per group.
+In there you will see that half of the studies used sample sizes sizes of 6 or less per group.**

-Nonetheless, we think that showing how the artifacts depend on sample size is, in itself, interesting, not least because it shows that sample size has a direct effect on the number of observed artifacts: the larger the sample size, the more artifacts are observed.
+**Nonetheless, we think that showing how the artifacts depend on sample size is, in itself, interesting, not least because it shows that sample size has a direct effect on the number of observed artifacts: the larger the sample size, the more artifacts are observed.
 We have now included a section comparing the results for 10, 20 (our example) and 40 samples per group/treatment combination (thus, total sample sizes of 40, 80 and 160).
-The reason for this is, of course, that the more DEGs you observe, the more powerful the hypergeometric test is.
+The reason for this is, of course, that the more DEGs you observe, the more powerful the hypergeometric test is.**

-For each sample size, we have run 100 replicates of the group sampling, replicated the whole procedure and gathered all test results.
-Results are shown on the new Fig. 3, C and D.
+**For each sample size, we have run 100 replicates of the group sampling, replicated the whole procedure and gathered all test results.
+Results are shown on the new Fig. 4, C and D.**

-However, we also think that the core of the problem is the incorrect statistical procedure (selecting genes by comparing significance with lack thereof) which will not become more correct by increasing the sample size.**
+**However, we also think that the core of the problem is the incorrect statistical procedure (selecting genes by comparing significance with lack thereof) which will not become more correct by increasing the sample size.**